oconnor663/jacko.io/posts/async_tasks.md

 fn spawn<F: Future<Output = ()> + Send + 'static>(future: F) { ... }
 ```

-It finally builds.
+Finally it builds.
 That was a lot of ceremony just to make a global `Vec`, but
 let's think about the meaning of what we wrote: Instead of a "`Vec` of
 futures", `NEW_TASKS` is a "`Vec` of thread-safe futures which don't hold any
 pointers that might become dangling."
 Rust doesn't have a garbage collector, so